leadedge/ofxNDI/README.md

 To set NDI asynchronous sending instead of clocked at 60fps, change ndiSender->SetAsync to true.

 ## Example receiver
 Press 's' for a listing NDI senders.
-Press '0' to 'x' to select a sender
+Press '0' to 'x' to select a sender.
+RH click to activate a sender selection dialog.
+(The dialog class and resources are Windows only and can be omitted if necessary).

 ## Credits
 ofxNDI with help from [Harvey Buchan](https://github.com/Harvey3141).